 Desperate and With Nowhere to Turn

 Animals who are rejected by limited-admission shelters don’t just disappear.
-A lucky few may end up in open-admission shelters, but many are disposed of like trash by people who are desperate to get rid of them.
+A lucky few may end up in open-admission shelters, but many are abandoned by people who are desperate to get rid of them.

 “It was either that [take the dogs to an animal shelter] or shoot them.”